Guidowe/precariedad.mundial/README.md

 ## Description of the Dataframe

-Surveys from each country are filtered to obtain information for total urban employment in the country, excluding the public sector and paid domestic work.
+Surveys from each country are filtered to obtain information for total urban employment in the country.
 The base_homog.Rds dataframe includes the following columns:

 - **PAIS**: Country of the survey.
 - **WEIGHT**: Weight.